ahmedtauqeerr/ahmedtauqeerr/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Doing O'levels from The Science School.
-- 💼 &nbsp; Working as a full-stack developer at Freelancer.
+- 💼 &nbsp; Working as a front-end developer at Upwork.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Content creation as hobbies/side hustles.